The IPRC’s Comics track is the only comprehensive program of its kind on the West Coast.

-Cartoon/Graphic Novel Workshop Seminar
+- Comics Workshop Seminar

-Spring Semester 2017 (Comics Development Semester):
+Spring Semester 2020 (Comics Development Semester):

-World Comics and Experimental Practice
+- World Comics and Experimental Practice with Andrice Arp.

 Students will work on a longer project (10-20 pages) over the course of the semester, while being introduced to comics from different regions of the world, and going deeper into some of the concepts discussed in the first semester, as well as exploring more experimental techniques.

-Summer 2016 Publishing and Production Semester (comics track only):
+Summer 2020 Publishing and Production Semester (comics track only):

-Students will learn production and self-publishing techniques, screenprinting, important pre-press layout skills, and much more.
+- Comics Production and Publishing Workshop: students will learn production and self-publishing techniques, screenprinting, important pre-press layout skills, and much more.
 Each participant will produce a modest print run of their own comic.

 Summer Comics Semester will also include:

-- Perfect-binding machine Workshop
+- Perfect-binding machine workshop

 - Beginning Indesign instruction